U.S. insists ‘snapback’ sanctions against Iran are in force, but most of the world says that’s illegal

 Iran’s infractions were the justification used by Secretary of State Mike Pompeo last month when he notified the U.N.
 Security Council that the administration was triggering snapback sanctions under a clause in the agreement it is no longer a party to.

-Pompeo, in a statement released Saturday as the sanctions were declared in effect, said he expects all countries in the U.N. to fully comply.
+Pompeo, in a statement released Saturday as the sanctions were declared to be in effect, said he expects all countries in the U.N. to fully comply.
 He took a harsher tone Sunday, calling the agreement negotiated by the Obama administration “nuts, absolutely nuts” and accusing European countries of not having “lifted a finger” to stop an arms embargo against Iran from expiring.
 But he expressed hope that European allies would “get on board” by backing the U.S. stance on confronting Iran over nuclear enrichment and arms sales.

-“They know we’re right,” Pompeo said on Fox News’s “Sunday Morning Futures,” adding that the Europeans acknowledge privately they don’t want Iran to resume arms sales but haven’t done anything to prevent it.
+“They know we’re right,” Pompeo said on Fox News’s “Sunday Morning Futures,” adding that the Europeans acknowledge privately that they don’t want Iran to resume arms sales but haven’t done anything to prevent it.
 “I hope they’ll join us.
 I hope they’ll get to the right place.
 They’re still wedded to this silly nuclear deal that was signed now five years ago.”

 Though Tehran reacted with bravado, the signals were mixed.
 The Iranian rial plummeted to a historic low of 272,500 to the U.S. dollar.
 It had traded at 32,000 to the dollar when Iran signed the 2015 agreement limiting its nuclear program in exchange for sanctions relief.